StackStorm/st2docs/docs/source/install/k8s_ha.rst

 - number of replicas for each component
 - st2 auth secrets
 - st2.conf settings
-- RBAC roles, assignments and mappings (enterprise only)
+- RBAC roles, assignments and mappings (enterprise only for StackStorm v3.2 and before, open source for StackStorm v3.4 and later)
 - custom st2 packs and its configs
 - SSH private key
 - K8s resources and settings to control pod/deployment placement